maci3k/sql-tasks/README.md

 # PostgreSQL - Foreign Keys and Unique Index

 ## Summary
-You are provided with a simplified "online shop" schema that has `address`, `users`, `product`, `order` and `assessment` tables.
-Unfortunately, it turned out that some reflations are missing.
+You are provided with a simplified "online shop" schema that consists of `address`, `users`, `product`, `order` and `assessment` tables.
+Unfortunately, it turned out that some relations are missing.
 Add necessary columns and constraints according to the requirements.

 ## Goals

-First part of this task is ensure schema consistency by modifications that will add following relations:
+First part of this task is ensurin schema consistency by adding following relations:

 * from `users` to `address` and name the column `address_id`
 * from `product` to `users` and name the column `user_id`